Merville Estate of 200 acres (not to be confused with Merville House - UCD) is farmed by Mr O’Farrell.

 Great storm of Ireland ‘Oiche na Gaoithe Moire’ in December which we now know "as the night of the big wind".

-Sir Hugh Gough purchases Seamount and changes the name to St Helens (according to Robert S Rait) in 1851, or it may have been changed by Colonel Henry White from who he purchases it.
+Sir Hugh Gough purchases Seamount and changes the name to St Helens (according to Robert S Rait) in 1851, or it may have been changed by Colonel Henry White from who he purchased it.
 Viscount Gough, Field Marshal of the British Army.
 His wife Frances (Maria) opens the gardens to the public.
 The seaward gardens were laid out by Ninian Niven in terraces and named after the 1st Viscounts various campaigns.
 At the front of the house, planters were always filled with scarlet pelargoniums.

 Tenants are penniless and starving all over Ireland, the famine still reaping its toll, by this time some 8000 bankrupted estates in Ireland have been sold by the encumbered estates court